A photo of a woman lying on a bed while using her smartphone for the article "Studies: Health Effects of Blue Light Exposure"

 Studies: Health Effects of Blue Light Exposure

-In August 2018, the Harvard Health Letter, a news website maintained by Harvard Medical School, published an article entitled “Blue Light Has A Dark Side.”
+The Harvard Health Letter, a news website maintained by Harvard Medical School, published an article in August 2018 entitled “Blue Light Has A Dark Side.”
 It explained that exposure to blue light at night affects the quality of sleep of involved individuals because it suppresses the natural secretion of melatonin.
 Disrupted sleep has been linked to numerous health problems.

-Note that melatonin is a hormone released primarily by the pineal gland that regulates the sleep-wake cycle.
+Melatonin is a hormone released primarily by the pineal gland that regulates the sleep-wake cycle.
 Melatonin supplements have also been marketed as a short-term treatment for individuals having trouble sleeping due to jet lag or shift work.
-Nevertheless, a disturbance in the natural secretion of this hormone leads to a disrupted circadian rhythm or biological clock.
+A disturbance in the natural secretion of this hormone leads to a disrupted circadian rhythm or biological clock.

-It is also worth mentioning that there are different sources of blue light.
-Most notable ones are the twisted nematic or in-plane switching LCD and OLED display panels of smartphones, tablet computers, and laptops.
-Other prominent sources are fluorescent lamps and LED lamps, especially the white variants of these lamps that actually produce visible light within the blue spectrum.
-Natural sunlight has a relatively high spectral density of blue light, thus making exposure to such not a new or unique phenomenon.
+Note that there are different sources of blue light.
+The most notable ones are the twisted nematic or TN and in-plane switching or IPS LCD and OLED display panels.
+Other notable sources are the white variants fluorescent lamps and LED lamps, that produce visible light within the blue spectrum.
+Natural sunlight also has a relatively high spectral density of blue light.

 Explaining the Purported Negative Health Effects of Blue Light Exposure

 The Harvard Health Letter referenced two studies to explain how blue light affects individuals.
-One study conducted by Harvard researchers and their colleagues revealed that blue light exposure suppressed melatonin about twice as long and shifted the circadian rhythms by twice as much than exposure to green light.
+One study conducted by Harvard researchers and their colleagues revealed that blue light exposure suppresses melatonin for about twice as long and shifted the circadian rhythms by twice as much as exposure to green light.

 Another study by researchers from the University of Toronto involved comparing the melatonin levels of two groups of people: one exposed to bright indoor light while wearing goggles that blocked blue light and the other one exposed to regularly dimmed light without wearing goggles.
 Findings revealed similar melatonin levels between the two groups.

 Blue light exposure can also damage the eyes according to other studies.
 A review by G. Tosini, I. Ferguson, and K. Tsubota noted that such exposure, particularly coming from LED lamps, could induce photoreceptor damage.
-However, it suggested the use of LED lamps with an emission peak of around 470 to 480 nm.
+However, the same study recommended the use of LED lamps with an emission peak of around 470 to 480 nm.

 Arguments Against the Supposed Negative Health Effects of Blue Light

-Writing as a contributor for the Harvard Health Blog, David Ramey, a specialist in retinal disease and surgery, noted that high-intensity blue light from any source is potentially damaging to the eyes.
-However, the levels of light emitted from consumer electronic devices such as smartphones are negligible, especially in terms of increased risk of macular degeneration or blindness.
-On the other hand, looking directly at the point of high-powered LED lamps is potentially dangerous.
+David Ramey, a specialist in retinal disease and surgery, wrote an article for the Harvard Health Blog to discuss the health implications of blue light exposure.
+He explained that high-intensity blue light from any source is potentially damaging to the eyes.
+He added further that looking directly at the point of high-powered LED lamps is potentially dangerous.

-The review of Z. C. Chao, Y. Zhou, G. Tan, and J. Li reminded that to a certain extent, blue light exposure can be beneficial.
-For starters, it helps in regulating the circadian rhythm by aiding the secretion of melatonin during the daytime.
-In addition, it can promote human eye refractive development.
-Hence, more specific wavelengths of blue light are not harmful.
+Exposure to specific lower-end wavelengths of blue light can also be beneficial according to a review by C. Chao, Y. Zhou, G. Tan, and J. Li.
+The researchers noted that this exposure has a role in regulating the circadian rhythm by aiding the secretion of melatonin during the daytime.
+Blue light can also promote human eye refractive development.

-In the United Kingdom, it is illegal for ophthalmologists, optometrists, and other health care practitioners to tell patients that blue light within the 400 to 450 nm range can negatively affect sleep and cause health effects.
-In 2017, the U.K. Advertising Standards Authority fined Boots Optician, a chain of ophthalmic stores, for selling blue-light-filtering lenses and claiming that these products prevent eye diseases.
+It is illegal for ophthalmologists, optometrists, and other health care practitioners in the United Kingdom to tell patients that blue light within the 400-450 nm range can negatively affect sleep and cause health effects.
+The U.K. Advertising Standards Authority fined Boots Optician in 2017 for claiming that its blue-light-filtering lenses can prevent eye diseases.

 The verdict about the negative health effects of blue light exposure is considerably simple.
-Studies have shown that such an exposure from using electronic devices or lighting fixtures at nighttime can indeed affect the secretion of melatonin and disrupt the biological clock.
+Studies have shown that such exposure from using electronic devices or lighting fixtures at nighttime can indeed affect melatonin secretion and disrupt the biological clock.
 Disrupted sleep has been linked to physical and mental health problems.
-However, no studies indicate that exposure from similar sources could result in eye damage.
+However, no studies indicate that exposure to similar sources could result in eye damage.

 FURTHER READINGS AND REFERENCES